MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Experimental results

 \subsection{Ablation study}

-In this section, we validate the effectiveness of the MSCA-Net model through baseline experiments.
+In this part, we validate the effectiveness of the MSCA-Net model through U-Net baseline experiments.
 Table \ref{tab: ablation} shows the ablation study results for the proposed MSCA-Net model.
-We progressively added the MSEDA, PCBAM, and CA modules to the baseline model.
+We progressively added the RBs (residual blocks), the DS (Deep Supervision), the MSEDA, PCBAM, and CA modules to the baseline model.
 The experiment was conducted on the NUAA-SIRST dataset.

-The experimental results show that the MSEDA module enhances the cross-level representation ability of small targets through a multi-scale feature fusion strategy, whereas the PCBAM module effectively focuses on key regions via a channel-space-location attention collaborative mechanism.
-The CAB module significantly improves the discriminative expression of features through global channel interaction.
+The experimental results show that each module brings noticeable improvements.
+It is worth emphasizing that the incorporation of MSEDA, PCBAM, and CAB modules yields modest improvements in mIoU, nIoU, and $P_d$, with increases ranging from 0.40\% to 1.29\%.
+Meanwhile, the $F_a$ metric shows significant reductions of 10.1\%, 12.9\%, and 19.7\%, respectively.
+These results further demonstrate the effectiveness and robustness of the proposed modules in enhancing detection accuracy and suppressing false alarms.To further analyze their contributions, we examine the roles of the individual components in detail.
+The MSEDA module enhances the cross-level representation ability of small targets through a multi-scale feature fusion strategy, whereas the PCBAM module effectively focuses on key regions via a channel-space-location attention collaborative mechanism.
+CAB strengthens the integration of essential feature representations by emphasizing key channels through adaptive weighting.
 When these three components work together, they form a progressive optimization system involving scale adaptation, spatial localization, and channel enhancement.
 This synergy generates collaborative effects across three critical stages, i.e., feature extraction, attention selection, and feature enhancement, ultimately constructing a multi-level feature expression network with strong discriminative power for infrared small targets.
-(1) Impact of the MSEDA module: The MSEDA module is designed for multi-scale feature extraction, thereby enhancing the overall feature representation of small targets.
-To validate its effectiveness, we compared the MSEDA module with two other multi-scale modules, SCTB and ASSA.
-The experimental results, shown in Table \ref{tab: MSEDA-Comparative}, demonstrate that MSEDA outperforms both SCTB and the ASSA in improving the feature representation of small targets, leading to a significant increase in detection accuracy.
+To further evaluate the effectiveness of the MSEDA, PCBAM, and CAB modules, comparative experiments are conducted against several SOTA counterparts for each module individually. \textbf{(1) Impact of the MSEDA module:} The MSEDA component is developed to facilitate the extraction of features across multiple scales, thereby enhancing the model's ability to capture both coarse and fine-grained information.
+To confirm its functionality, we compared the MSEDA module with two other multi-scale modules, SCTB and ASSA.
+The experimental results, presented in Table \ref{tab: MSEDA-Comparative}, demonstrate that MSEDA outperforms both SCTB and the ASSA in improving the feature representation of small targets, leading to a significant increase in detection accuracy.